Did you know there are a ton of hidden carbs at Starbucks?! Not to fear, we’re going to shed some light on them!

 Y’all know how much Faith and I love our Starbucks tea and coffee, but what happens if you’re hungry and you want to get something to eat to?
 In today’s post we’re going to go over what not to eat at Starbucks if you want to follow a low carb or keto diet.

-So to me this isn’t a good option to get because there are 6g of carbs and only 70 calories per servings.
-I’d probably eat all 3 servings and I’d end up eating 18g of carbs and only 210kcals and probably still be hungry.
+So to me this isn’t a good option because there are 6 grams of carbs and only 70 calories per serving.
+I’d probably eat all three servings and end up eating 18 grams of carbs and only 210kcals and still be hungry.

 Organic Coconut Cookies

 At first glance I was super intrigued by these Emmy’s Organics Dark Cacao Coconut Cookies.
-They say only 8g of carbs (6g net carbs) per serving, but 1 serving is only 1 cookie.
+They say only 8 grams of carbs (6 grams net carbs) per serving, but a serving is only one cookie!

-And these cookies are small, but are more calorie dense than others so you may be able to get by with just eating 1 or 2.
+These cookies are small but are more calorie dense than others, so you may be able to get away with only eating one or two cookies.

-Personally I LOVE chocolate and coconut and this combination is dangerous and I’d again probably end up eating all 3.
-1 cookie has 100kcals, 8g of fat, 8g total carbs, 2g fiber, and 1g of protein.
+Personally I LOVE chocolate and coconut and this combination is dangerous for me.
+Again, I’d probably end up eating all three in a sitting.
+One cookie has 100kcals, 8g fat, 8g total carbs, 2g fiber, and 1g protein.

-Now some people just starting a keto diet may link cashews would be a good low carb nut option, but actually they aren’t.
-Cashew are not even a nut!
+Some people just starting a keto diet think cashews are a good low carb nut option, but actually they aren’t.
+Cashews are not even a nut!
 They’re a legume.

-For 1 package of these peppercorn cashews you’ll be getting 240kcals, 20g of fat, 13g of total carbs, 2g of fiber and 7g of protein.
+For one package of these peppercorn cashews you’ll be getting 240kcals, 20g fat, 13g total carbs, 2g fiber and 7g protein.

-Carb/Calorie ratio, these are a better option than the beef jerky but there are better low carb food options at Starbucks out there.
+In terms of the carb:calorie ratio, these are a better option than the beef jerky.
+However, there are better low carb food options at Starbucks out there.

-Splenda oh Splenda – they advertise you as a no calorie sweetener, but when you flip over to the ingredients label the first 2 ingredients are in fact sugar.
+Splena, oh Splenda!
+They advertise you as a no calorie sweetener, but when you flip over to the ingredient label, the first two ingredients are in fact sugar.
 And we all know that sugar contains calories.

-Since the inception of these guys, I whole heartily believe that the sous ice industry has taken off.
+Since the inception of these guys, I whole heartedly believe that the sous vide industry has taken off.
 Both Faith I and bought one and it was to make these Starbucks Sous Vide Egg Bites, but make them low carb.

-Pictured in the top right corner are the Bacon and Gruyere Sous Vide Egg bites which have 310kcals, 22g of fat, 9g of carbs, and 19g of protein.
+Pictured in the top right corner are the Bacon and Gruyere Sous Vide Egg Bites which have 310kcals, 22g fat, 9g carbs, and 19g protein.

-Pictured in the bottom left are the Egg White and Red Pepper Sous Vide Egg bites and they come in at 170kcals, 7g fat, 13g total carbs, 1g fiber and 13g of protein.
-So for a calorie to carb ratio these are even worse than the beef jerky.
+Pictured in the bottom left are the Egg White and Red Pepper Sous Vide Egg Bites and they come in at 170kcals, 7g fat, 13g total carbs, 1g fiber, and 13g protein.
+For a calorie to carb ratio these are even worse than the beef jerky!

-So if you were going to get the egg bites, which are still lower carb than some items, I would stay away from the egg white variations and stick with the whole egg options for a higher fat content.
+If you are going to get the egg bites, which are still lower carb than some items, I would stay away from the egg white variation and stick with the whole egg options for a higher fat content.

 - Iced Espresso Classics – Vanilla Latte – 21g carbs